-- not the APP entity disclosing the personal information, and - not the individual to whom the personal information relates - 8.6 This means that where an APP entity in Australia sends information to an overseas office of the entity, APP 8 will not apply as the recipient is the same entity.
-This is to be distinguished from the case where an APP entity in Australia sends personal information to a 'related body corporate' located outside of Australia.
-In that case, the related body corporate is a different entity to the APP entity in Australia.
-It will therefore be an 'overseas recipient' and APP 8 will apply.
+- 8.5 Under APP 8.1, an 'overseas recipient' is a person who receives personal information from an APP entity and is: - not in Australia or an external Territory - not the APP entity disclosing the personal information, and - not the individual to whom the personal information relates. - 8.6 This means that where an APP entity in Australia sends information to an overseas office of the entity, APP 8 will not apply as the recipient is the same entity.2 This is to be distinguished from the case where an APP entity in Australia sends personal information to a 'related body corporate' located outside of Australia.3 In that case, the related body corporate is a different entity to the APP entity in Australia.
+It will therefore be an 'overseas recipient' and APP 8 will apply.4